 Applicants must apply through PharmCAS at www.pharmcas.org.
 Applicants should review the Fisch College of Pharmacy PharmCAS profile and the Fisch College of Pharmacy website for specific instructions on completing this application.

-Letters should be requested from individuals who know the applicant professionally or academically such as employers, faculty advisors, health care professionals, pharmacists, pre-health advisors, professors (math or science), and/or supervisors.
+Letters should be requested from individuals who know the applicant professionally or academically such as employers, faculty advisors, health care professionals, pharmacists, pre-health advisors, professors, and/or supervisors.
 Letters from pharmacists or supervisors are strongly encouraged.
 Letters from family and/or friends are not accepted.
 Committee letters and composite letters of reference are also not accepted.

 Approved FTER providers:

 - National Association of Credential Evaluation Services Members

 The supplemental application or "Additional Questions" are questions included in the PharmCAS application that are specific to the Fisch College of Pharmacy.
 Applicants can access these questions through PharmCAS once they have decided to apply to the Fisch College of Pharmacy.